 The first four years of the TIP must be fiscally constrained, meaning the list of projects in the TIP may not exceed the anticipated funding that is reasonably expected to be available over the four-year timeframe.
 In order to add projects to the TIP, sufficient revenues must be available.
 As a result, the TIP is not a wish list but a list of projects with anticipated, but not guaranteed, funding commitments during the timeframe.

-The State Planning Council is developing the RI State Transportation Improvement Program (STIP) for federal fiscal years 2017-2025.
+The State Planning Council approved the RI State Transportation Improvement Program (STIP) for federal fiscal years 2017-2025 on September 8, 2016.
 The STIP is a nine-year program which includes Bridge Capital, Bridge Maintenance, Debt Service, Contingency-Inflation, Drainage Capital, Drainage Maintenance, Headquarters Operations, Maintenance Capital, Maintenance Operations, Pavement Capital, Pavement Maintenance, Planning – Program Development, Toll Operations, Traffic Safety Capital, Traffic Safety Maintenance, Transit Capital (RIPTA & RIDOT), Transit Operations (RIPTA & RIDOT), Other Transit Initiatives (RIPTA), Route 6/10, and Transportation Alternatives projects that are eligible to receive federal funding.
 The TIP must be updated at a minimum of every (4) years in accordance with federal requirements and the State Planning Council’s Rules of Procedure and the first four years of the STIP (FFY 2017-FFY 2020) must be fiscally constrained.
 This STIP update included a full solicitation of new projects from Rhode Island state agencies, municipalities, organizations, and individuals.
 These projects were reviewed by subcommittees of the State Planning Council’s Transportation Advisory Committee, Rhode Island Department of Transportation, and Rhode Island Public Transit Authority staff.
 Recommendations were incorporated into the full draft FFY 2017-2025 STIP document.
-A complete description of the STIP development process is outlined in the draft STIP document.
+A complete description of the STIP development process is outlined in the STIP document.

 This document provides information on the STIP development process, project selection process, funding resources, program descriptions, and analysis of the STIP including analysis of investment areas, fiscal constraint, equity benefits, and climate change.
 The accompanying STIP tables include a listing of projects programmed from FFY 2017-2025.
 Most individual project listings in FFY17-FFY20 include a brief description, location, cost estimate and funding source by year.